oktadev/ionic-jhipster-starter/README.md

 ### Api

-The `Api` service is a simple CRUD frontend to an API.
+The `ApiService` is a simple CRUD frontend to an API.

 ## i18n